jacobvc/Neopixel-Display-System/NeopixelClient/README.md

 that it would be a good experiment vs. using Android Studio or Xamarin.
 It also offered the possibility of single source Android, IOS, and / or MAC OS support.

-BUT for the experiment, I also wanted to do use pure C#, so this example does not utilize any XAML or BLAZOR sources.
+BUT for the experiment, I also wanted to use pure C#, so this example does not utilize any XAML or BLAZOR sources.

 I also wanted to dynamically create the device interface and representation from device metadata.
-The interface is implementred as **IDynamicViewDevice**, viewed and controlled using the **DynamicView** class.
+The interface is implemented as **IDynamicViewDevice**, viewed and controlled using the **DynamicView** class.

 ## Operation and design elements
 The application is a single **MainPage** that presents available NeopixelServer device(s) and provides the ability to view / control the device(s).